Spouses, Domestic Partners and Children

 Schools and Daycare for Your Children

-If you have school-aged children accompanying you to Finland, please begin the arrangements for their schooling in Finland as soon as possible and also contact your host if you need help with these arrangements.
+If you have school-aged children accompanying you to Finland, please begin the arrangements for their schooling in Finland immediately as sometimes aptitude tests are required and they may already take place in January/February.
+Also, contact your host if you need help with these arrangements.

 Grantees with school-aged children may place them in local Finnish or Swedish-speaking public schools, or in public or private English or other foreign language schools.
 Please note that while the public schools run by the municipalities do not charge fees, private foreign language schools may charge tuition.